TheOdinProject/curriculum/nodeJS/express/controllers.md

 Here we have `middleware1`, `middleware2`, and `middleware3`.
 Where `middleware1` calls the `next` function, since we are not yet sending a response, we pass the control to the next middleware `middleware2` as indicated by the order of `app.use` calls where we send a response which ends the request-response cycle, since it has ended, the third middleware does not run.
 But if we somehow did not call the `next` function, do you know what would happen?
 Perhaps pop in the discord server and let us know what you think ;)

-Also, as we've discussed earlier with regards to calling the `next` function with an error as an argument `next(new Error("OH NO!"))`.
-Calling the `next` function like this (it's also what the express-async-handler does) will skip *all* regular middlewares and will go straight to the error middleware we've created before.
-But there is also another argument that differs from the error argument, a string with the value `'route'`.
-Calling `next('route')` will pass the control to the next route middleware, but note that this only works in middlewares loaded by using `app.METHOD` or `router.METHOD` and something you will rarely or not use at all.
+Also, as we've discussed earlier with regards to calling the `next` function.
+We have the following arguments that we can pass to it:

+1. No argument `next()` - Will pass the control to the next middleware.
+Very simple and straightforward.
+1. With an error argument `next(new Error(...))` - Will pass and move directly the control to the error middleware.
+1. With the string `next('route')` - Will pass the control to the next route middleware.
+This only works for `app.METHOD` or `router.METHOD`.
+Potentially, it can also be the same as just calling `next` with no argument.
+1. With the string `next('router')` - Will skip all middlewares attached to the specific router instance and pass the control back out of the router instance.
+Basically, back to the parent router say `app` and yes the express `app` under the hood is also just a router.

+Out of the four, you will likely only use the first two, unless you have a very specific need that requires the other two.

 ### Consolidating what we've learned